You have one or two marketing campaigns that are flopping grandly. Do you wonder what is happening?

-Focusing on yourself means that you use your sales copy to highlight how great you or your company are.
-This is perhaps the most common of copywriting mistakes as everyone (including ourselves) have made it at one point or another.
+Focusing on yourself means using your sales copy to highlight how great you or your company are.
+That is the most common of copywriting mistakes as everyone (including me) has made it at one point or another.

 But the thing is – your market doesn’t care about how many trophies you have collected.
 They care about one thing: can you solve their problems?
 Therefore, the bulk of your copy should focus on how you can answer whatever questions your prospects have.

-If you want a product or service to stand out, do not promote it with everything else you offer.
+If you want a product or service to stand out, do not promote it with everything else.

-Many marketers make the mistake of using every opportunity they have to highlight every single thing they have for sale in the hopes of catching everyone’s attention with something.
+Many marketers make the mistake of using every opportunity they must highlight all they have for sale in the hopes of catching everyone’s attention with something.
 But what they end up doing is putting the spotlight on nothing, capturing the attention of no one.

-And thus, Sears intent on highlighting every item that they sold ended up having them focusing on nothing.
-And therefore, nobody had a reason to feel attracted to the brand, leading to almost every store closing.
+Sear’s intent on highlighting every item they sold had them focusing on nothing.
+And therefore, nobody had a reason to feel attracted to the brand, leading to (almost) every store closing.